An Overview Of Selective Memory

 Many people fail to realize just how layered selective memory can be.
 Many of these variations come in the form of amnesia or hypermnesia.
 First and foremost, it is very important to understand that amnesia comes in various forms and degrees.
 In its mildest capacity, a mild amnesiac may struggle to remember certain facts or pieces of information.
-In more severe degrees, an individual who suffers from amnesia may lose ownership of virtually all of their memories.
+In more severe degrees, an individual who experiences amnesia may lose ownership of virtually all of their memories.
 Extreme amnesia generally surpasses selective memory; while the latter only pertains to certain memories, the former (at its worst) causes the person to lose touch with all of their memories.

 Another form of amnesia (and selective memory) manifests in the form of forgetting various periods within an event.
 Clinically known as lacunar amnesia, someone who suffers from this ailment may subsequently lose the memory of seconds, hours, or even days of a particular event.
 Sometimes lacunar amnesia is referred to as a blackout; however, it is usually engendered by drugs, alcohol, trauma, or other unpleasantries.

 Evocation amnesia could almost be regarded as a distant cousin of lacunar amnesia.
 Instead of forgetting various periods within an event, this particular offshoot of selective memory prompts the afflicted individual to lose recollection of the specific names of individuals or inanimate objects.
 For instance, an evocative amnesiac might meet various people at events, yet subsequently, fail to remember their names.
 Oddly enough, the plighted individual may remember everything else about the people they encountered other than their names.

 Finally comes hypermnesia.
 This particular variation of selective memory may be somewhat confusing to most people.
 In a sense, hypermnesia is the reverse of amnesia.
 Rather than the decreasing lack of memory (amnesia), hypermnesia occurs when an individual eerily seems to remember information all at once.
 This phenomenon is much rarer than amnesia and is most reported amongst individuals who have undergone near-death experiences or had epilepsy at one point or another.